How To Reverse A Fatty Liver

 It’s so important to eliminate the risk factors from your life and the fatty liver diet destroying your liver.
 This means no alcohol!
 You can’t get away with drinking every night.

 The liver does not do well with deep-fried foods.
 Corn oil and hydrogenated oils are bad, too.

 2. Add the things that heal the liver.

-Kombucha tea is a good replacement for alcohol – it helps you feel relaxed and calm.
-It has all the same effects as the alcohol you want without the damage – and it helps you heal your liver.
+- Kombucha tea is a good replacement for alcohol – it helps you feel relaxed and calm.
+It has all the same effects as the alcohol you want without the damage – and it helps heal your liver.

-Your liver needs a certain type of fat called a medium chain triglyceride or MCT.
+- Your liver needs a certain type of fat called a medium chain triglyceride, or MCT.
 One of the best sources is coconut oil, which takes the strain off the liver.
 Butter is good, too.

-See the importance of your liver and see more Nutrition advice from Dr. Berg Video Blog.
+See the importance of your liver and see more nutrition advice from Dr. Berg Video Blog.